AnhDuy2808/Detecting_Parkinson_Application/README.md

 The application follows these steps:
 1. **Audio Segmentation**: The `split.py` script splits audio files in the `audio_files` directory into 5-second segments and saves metadata to `segmented_info.csv`.
 2. **Feature Extraction**: The `extract_features.py` script extracts audio features from the segmented files and saves them to `extracted_features.csv`.
-3. **Data Preprocessing**: The `data_processing.ipynb` notebook in the `notebook` directory preprocesses the extracted features and saves the cleaned data to `cleaned_features.csv`.
+3. **Data Preprocessing and Model Training**: The `parkinson_classification.ipynb` notebook in the `notebook` directory preprocesses the extracted features, visualizes the data, trains stacking and voting ensemble models, and saves the cleaned data to `cleaned_features.csv` along with the trained models.
-4. **Model Training**: The `training_ensemble_model.py` script trains stacking and voting ensemble models using the preprocessed data and saves the trained models.
-5. **Web Interface**: The `app.py` script launches a web application allowing users to input audio data and receive a Parkinson's disease diagnosis.
+4. **Web Interface**: The `app.py` script launches a web application allowing users to input audio data and receive a Parkinson's disease diagnosis.

 ## Features
 - Splits audio files into 5-second segments for consistent analysis.
 - Extracts audio features such as jitter, shimmer, harmonic-to-noise ratio (HNR), and subharmonics, relevant to Parkinson's disease detection.
-- Preprocesses data to ensure quality and compatibility with machine learning models.
+- Preprocesses data to ensure quality and compatibility with machine learning models, including visualization of distributions and relationships.
 - Trains ensemble models (stacking and voting) for robust predictions.
 - Provides a user-friendly web interface for self-diagnosis.